 Just as a vehicle requires regular maintenance, so does a home.
 Items we use on a regular basis, such the washer or dryer, kitchen appliances, and even the HVAC system, experience wear and tear and over time, parts need to be cleaned and eventually replaced.

-There are also aspects of maintaining a home that weather wear and tear but are not something you might consider “using” on a daily basis, such as the roof and siding.
+There are also aspects of maintaining a home that endure wear and tear but are not something you might consider “using” on a daily basis, such as the roof and siding.
 Yet, these aspects of the house should not go overlooked when buying a home.

-The costs of maintaining a home on a regular basis by far outweigh what it might cost to replace everything on a more frequent basis, or worse when damage comes from systems not properly cared for.
+The costs of maintaining a home on a regular basis by far outweigh what it might cost to replace everything on a more frequent basis.
+Or worse when damage comes from systems not properly cared for.

 But when appliances, roofs, siding, flooring, and other big-ticket items are so expensive, how does one stay on top of these costs without breaking the bank?